This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Tips for Cooking Kobe Beef From Holy Grail Steak

-I love firing up the grill as much as the next person, but high quality Japanese Wagyu beef is one of the few types of beef that I would NOT recommend cooking on the grill.
+I love firing up the grill as much as the next person, but high quality Japanese Wagyu is one of the few types of beef that I would NOT recommend cooking on the grill.

 The reason is because the beef flavor is so unbelievably good and there is so much fat marbling on the beef that you don’t need (or really want) to get too many extra flavors absorbing into the beef.
 Specifically with the grill we want to avoid smoke flavor penetrating into the steak.